Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Methodology

 \textbf{Title.} The title of a video is an important factor that affects whether a particular video will be recommended when viewing other toddler-oriented videos.
 Consequently, we study the titles in our ground truth dataset to understand the tactics and terms that are usually used by uploaders of disturbing or restricted videos on YouTube.
 First, we pre-process the title by tokenizing the text into words and then we perform stemming using the Porter Stemmer algorithm.
-Figure~\ref{fig:groundtruth_analysis_plots_headlines} shows the top 15 stems found in titles along with their proportion for each class of videos for all the different sets of videos in our ground truth dataset.
-Unsurprisingly, the top 15 stems of the Elsagate-related videos refer to popular cartoons like Peppa Pig, Mickey and Minnie mouse, Elsa, and Spiderman (see Figure~\ref{fig:headline_normalized_mean_scores_elsagate}).
+Fig.~\ref{fig:groundtruth_analysis_plots_headlines} shows the top 15 stems found in titles along with their proportion for each class of videos for all the different sets of videos in our ground truth dataset.
+Unsurprisingly, the top 15 stems of the Elsagate-related videos refer to popular cartoons like Peppa Pig, Mickey and Minnie mouse, Elsa, and Spiderman (see Fig.~\ref{fig:headline_normalized_mean_scores_elsagate}).
 When looking at the results, we observe that a substantial percentage of the videos that include these terms in their title are actually disturbing.
 For example, from the videos that contain the terms ``spiderman'' and ``mous'', 82.6\% and 80.4\%, respectively, are disturbing.
 Similar trends are observed with other terms like ``peppa'' (78.6\%), ``superhero''(76.7\%), ``pig'' (76.4\%), ``frozen'' (63.5\%), and ``elsa'' (62.5\%).
-Also, we observe a small percentage of the other child-related videos that contain the terms ``felix'' (7.1\%), ``cat'' (4.2\%), and ``cartoon'' (3.8\%) are also disturbing (see Figure~\ref{fig:headline_normalized_mean_scores_childrelated}).
+Also, we observe a small percentage of the other child-related videos that contain the terms ``felix'' (7.1\%), ``cat'' (4.2\%), and ``cartoon'' (3.8\%) are also disturbing (see Fig.~\ref{fig:headline_normalized_mean_scores_childrelated}).
 These results reveal that disturbing videos on YouTube refer to seemingly ``innocent'' cartoons in their title, but in reality the content of the video is likely to be either restricted or disturbing.
 Note that we find these terms in suitable videos too.
 This demonstrates that it is quite hard to distinguish suitable from disturbing videos by only inspecting their titles.